Three New York Casinos Get Final Approval

 The move will feature new Hard Rock and Resorts World casinos in Queens, as well as a Bally’s in the Bronx region.

-The decision brings years of negotiations and discussions to a close after residents voted to allow up to seven casinos in the state, including three within the city borders.
+The decision brings years of negotiations and discussions to a close, following residents' vote to allow up to seven NY casinos, including three within the city's borders.

-The Gaming Facility Location Board announced in February 2023 that it was set to open up the bidding process for new city casinos.
+The Gaming Facility Location Board announced in February 2023 that it would open the bidding process for new city casinos.

 Over the course of the following years, the world’s largest casino companies have put forward proposals.